YahuiLu/docker-jupyterhub-py/readme.md

 The root directory of JupyterLab/Jupyter notebooks is `/workdir` in the container.
 You can mount directory on the host to it as you wish.
-In the illustration command below,
-I have the directory `/workdir` on the host mounted to `/workdir` in the container.

 The following command starts a container and mounts the current working directory and `/home` on the host machine